I've had a sports complex for a long time, and now you're gonna hear about it.

 #14 – Big time controversy here. #14 is retired in honor of Hall of Famer Jim Bunning.
 But Bunning played more for Detroit and pitched just six seasons for the Phillies, although he did accumulate an 89-73 record with a fine 2.93 ERA and almost 1200 strikeouts over that time. #14 was also worn by Pete Rose.
 The hit king played five years at #14 for the Phils and made 4 all-star teams, though a lot of that was just based on reputation by that point.
 But we're gonna go with a man who wore the number for 11 seasons.
 A three time all-star who knocked in 100 runs on six different occasions.
 A man who is in the top 10 in Phillies history in runs, RBI, hits, doubles, triples and home runs…Del Ennis.

 #15 – The Phillies took far too long to honor Dick Allen by retiring this number, but it’s now rightfully his forever.
-If only Cooperstown could open its doors to him someday.
-It’s truly a shame that he wasn’t celebrated more when he was alive.
+His call to Cooperstown also came a few years too late for him to be there, but he’s now officially one of the greats.

 #19 – With 4 all-star selections and 223 home runs with the Phillies, Greg Luzinski is the unanimous choice here.
 Plus, some good BBQ at Bull’s.
 Mmm.